RRRiven/HuffmanCodes/README.md

-# BinaryTree
+# HuffmanCodes
-Simple implementation of a binary tree in C++
+Simple implementation of a Huffman encoder/decoder in C++